letsencrypt/website/docs/rate-limits.md

 can use staging to debug connectivity problems.

 The "new-reg", "new-authz" and "new-cert" endpoints have an **Overall Requests** limit of 20 per second.
-All other endpoints have an Overall Requests limit of 2000 per second.
+The "/directory" endpoint and the "/acme" directory & subdirectories have an Overall Requests limit of 40 requests per second.

 We have two other limits that you're very unlikely to run into.